ibm-cloud-docs/FileStorage/provisioning-file-storage.md

 {: #orderingthroughAPI}
 {: api}

-The most convenient way to order {{site.data.keyword.filestorage_short}} with the API is by using the `FileStorageManager` in the [SL API Python client](https://sldn.softlayer.com/python/order_block_file_storage_with_managers/){: external}
+The most convenient way to order {{site.data.keyword.filestorage_short}} with the API is by using the `FileStorageManager` in the [SL API Python client](https://sldn.softlayer.com/python/order_block_file_storage_with_managers/){: external}.

 The [`order_file_volume`](https://softlayer-python.readthedocs.io/en/latest/api/managers/SoftLayer.managers.FileStorageManager/#SoftLayer.managers.FileStorageManager.order_file_volume){: external} method places an order for a file share.

 You must specify the following parameters for a successful order.

+`storage_type`
-- `storage_type`: "performance" or "endurance".
+:   Order type: "performance" or "endurance".

+`location`
-- `location`: Data center in which to order the share.
+:   Data center in which to order the share.

+`size`
-- `size`: Size of the new volume, in GB.
+:   Size of the new volume, in GB.
 The minimum value is 20 and the maximum value is 12000.

+`iops`
-- `iops`: Number of IOPS for a “Performance” order.
+:   Number of IOPS for a "Performance" order.
 IOPS for performance storage can be between 100 - 1000 IOPS.

+`tier_level`
-- `tier_level`: Tier level to use for an “Endurance” order.
+:   Tier level to use for an "Endurance" order.
 Tier Level IOPS for endurance can be: 0.25, 2, 4 or 10.

+`snapshot_size`
-- `snapshot_size`: The size of optional snapshot space, if snapshot space is also to be ordered.
-(None if not ordered.)
+:   Size of optional snapshot space, if snapshot space is also to be ordered.
 Snapshot size can be 0, 5, 10, 20.
+None if not ordered.

+`service_offering`
-- `service_offering`: Requested offering package to use in the order ("storage_as_a_service").
+:   Requested storage product package to use in the order ("storage_as_a_service").

+`hourly_billing_flag`
-- `hourly_billing_flag`: Billing type, monthly (False) or hourly (True), default to monthly.
+:   Billing type, monthly (False) or hourly (True), default to monthly.

-To be able to access all the current features, order `Storage-as-a-Service Package 759`.
+To access all current features, order `Storage-as-a-Service Package 759`.
 See the following example.

 ```sh
 import SoftLayer